rkiman/M-dwarfs-Age-Activity-Relation/data/README.md

 Data used to compile the sample of age calibrators.

-moving_group_ref.csv : reference file to the young associations in BANYAN ?
-(Gagn/'e et al. 2018).
+moving_group_ref.csv : reference file to the young associations in BANYAN \Sigma (Gagné et al. 2018).

 ReadMe_wd: extra file to load the table of white dwarfs from Gentile Fusillo+, 2019 from vizier.